demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 17. microsoft-atp-get-investigation-package-sas-uri
 ---
-Get a URI that allows downloading of an Investigation package
+Get a URI that allows downloading of an investigation package.
 ##### Required Permissions
 Machine.CollectForensics
 ##### Base Command